Student-Satellite-IITB/GLEE/README.md

 - Multi-Channel Analyzer

 ### Diode Sensor

+The X-rays and gamma rays coming from Sun, hit the lunar surface and are reflected by the lunar regolith.
+The photons from the reflected rays hit our sensor and produce a surge in the reverse current.
+The magnitude of this surge is used to estimate the composition of the lunar soil (regolith).
+We have decided to use photodiode sensors for the the task due to lower power consumption and small size as compared to other detectors

-After going through the size,power and response rates, 2 photodiode detectors were finalized:
+After going through the response rates of various diodes, the following 2 photodiode detectors were finalized:
 - UM 9441: https://www.microsemi.com/existing-parts/parts/82558#resources
 - X1007: https://www.mouser.in/datasheet/2/313/FirstSensor_09202018_X100-7_SMD_501401-1483097.pdf